Pediatric gastroesophageal reflux disease (GERD)

 • Proton pump inhibitors to decrease the amount of acid produced in the stomach

-Surgery used for GERD patients is known as a Fundoplication, which is a procedure to prevent stomach acid from backing up into the esophagus.
+Surgery used for GERD patients is known as a fundoplication, which is a procedure to prevent stomach acid from backing up into the esophagus.
 Surgery involves wrap the upper part of the stomach around the end of the esophagus to put pressure on the lower end of the esophagus.